bseltz-cohesity/scripts/python/strikeReport/README.md

 * -p, --mailport: (optional) defaults to 25
 * -f, --sendfrom: email address to show in the from field
 * -t, --sendto: email addresses to send report to (use repeatedly to add recipients)
+* -dy, --days: number of days of history (default is 31)
+* -sl, --slurp: number of runs to parse per api call (default is 500) reduce to solve for JSON response too large errors